yvt/refined-theme/README.md

 ## Additional Details

 For additional details on obtaining the syntax highlighting color scheme and code font shown in the image above, see the original [Soda Theme repository](https://github.com/buymeasoda/soda-theme).

+## Legals

+The theme contains some icons from the excellent [Pictos](http://pictos.drewwilson.com/) series by Drew Wilson.
+Any use of these icons, other than for the purpose of the theme itself, would need to comply with Drew's [icon licensing agreement](http://stockart.drewwilson.com/license/).